Ephigenia/mite-cli/README.md

     mite amend

-You can also add the `--editor` option so that your favorite editor opens up with the current note prefilled.
+You can also add the `--editor` option so that your favorite editor opens up with the current note.
 Make sure your `$EDITOR` is correctly set.

     mite amend --editor